pcaston/OpenPeerPower.github.io/source/_posts/2020-02-11-android-16-17-release.markdown

 ---
 layout: post
-title: "Home Assistant Companion for Android 1.6 and 1.7"
+title: "Open Peer Power Companion for Android 1.6 and 1.7"
 description: "Today we're releasing a big update for our Android companion app including actionable notifications, requesting location updates, sensors and more"
 date: 2020-02-11 00:00:00
 date_formatted: "February 11, 2020"